pstadler/non-terminating-bash-processes/README.md

 ## Conclusion

 Advanced Bash scripting can cause nasty hacks and unexpected side-effects but there's always a way to work around them.
 Many ways lead to rome and there could be a more sane way to achieve the same.
+Make sure to check out this [discussion](https://news.ycombinator.com/item?id=8577729) on Hacker News.

 Please get in touch with me if you have any questions or suggestions related to this topic.
 You can find me on [Twitter](https://twitter.com/pstadler) and [GitHub](https://github.com/pstadler).